kohls-admin/kohls-admin/README.md

 # 🙌 Contributing

 We welcome and encourage contributions from the community!
-Check out our [Contribution Guidelines](CONTRIBUTING.md) to learn how you can get involved.
+Check out our [Contributor Guidelines](CONTRIBUTING.md) to learn how you can get involved.

 ### 🙏 Recognition for Contributors

 - **In-Game Credits:** Your name will be featured in the `credits` command within Kohl's Admin.
 - **Inside Access:** Access to exclusive features, early previews, and private channels within the community.
 - **Special In-Game Benefits:** Enjoy exclusive perks within participating experiences that use Kohl's Admin.
 - **Monetary Compensation (For Exceptional Contributions):** We value your time and effort.
-See the [Contribution Guidelines](CONTRIBUTING.md#compensation) for details.
+See the [Contributor Guidelines](CONTRIBUTING.md#compensation) for details.

 Thank you to all our contributors for helping make this project a success! ❤️